 Baking gluten free isn’t always easy, but if you’re also on a grain free diet, choices are more limited.
 This gluten free applesauce cake recipe is moist, can be made with or without starch (see tips for all almond meal without starch), and does not call for any gums, butter or oil.
-It is a one-layer cake, about 1″ high and a the about the weight of banana bread, though tossing in an additional egg will make it lighter.
+It is a one-layer cake, about 1″ high and about the weight of banana bread, though tossing in an additional egg will make it lighter.
 Some cakes may not necessarily need a springform pan, but because of this cake’s weight, I highly suggest using one, as to not break it when removing it from the pan.
-It was so delicious and so fast to make.
+It was so delicious and fast to make.
 This gluten free applesauce cake would make a nutritious snack without any topping.
 Enjoy!

 A grain free, gluten free applesauce cake with options for low-carb dieters.
 Made with almond meal flour and starch or almond meal alone.
 Makes a great snack or dessert.

 - 1 ¼ cups applesauce, unsweetened or sweetened

 - ¼ cup brown sugar**

 - 1/2 teaspoon cinnamon (optional)

 - 1 teaspoon pure vanilla extract***

 - ¼ teaspoon fine sea salt